The ‘Beurre Hardy’ pear tree is one of the earliest fruits for harvest in orchards at the end of summer.

 This pear variety is quite old since it was first put down in books in 1830.

-It is also one of the first fall pears to be harvested.
-It is much liked for its sweet fruit with melting white flesh.
+It is also one of the earliest fall pears ready for harvest It is much liked for its sweet fruit with melting white flesh.

-Pear trees blossom as soon as April, and produce marvelous little white flowers, sometimes pink, that bees are drawn to in spring.
+Pear trees blossom as soon as April, and produce marvelous little white flowers, sometimes pink, that bees pollinate in spring.

 They can also be found in the wild, in our gardens, or in large orchards for commercial pear production.